Orsrrc/QTNote/README.md

 # QT
-this is my QT notebook
+This is my QT notebook